 Overlap the pieces of slash line 3 by the amount of our SBA – for this example I used 1/2”.
 Keep them parallel along the grainline.
 As you can see, this will also cause your dart to overlap and therefore become smaller.

-Now you need to fix the waistline.
-The centre front should now be slightly longer.
-Cut along line 4, cutting completely through – then move it up, overlapping till it is in line with the new waistline.
+Now you need to fix the hemline as the centre front will now be slightly longer.
+Cut along line 4, cutting completely through – then move it up, overlapping till it is in line with the new hemline.
 I like to use my ruler to keep it straight.
 Tape everything in place.
 You can also tape a small piece of paper under the gap that has opened up at the armscye, redrawing its curve and trimming away any excess.